PalMuc/RedSeaHaploscleridaPhylosymbiosis/Trait-Based-Convergence/Trait-Based-Convergence.md

 cat("  p-value =", partial_mantel_phylo$signif, "\n")
 if(partial_mantel_phylo$signif < 0.001) cat("  ***\n")

-# Test 2: What is the effect of geography on the microbiome, when phylogeny is exlcuded
+# Test 2: What is the effect of geography on the microbiome, controlling for phylogeny
 partial_mantel_geo <- mantel.partial(
   as.dist(micro_dist_all),
   as.dist(geo_dist_all),